bmaupin/civ-be-linux-fixes/README.md

 As with the libtbb.so.2 fix above, this is a required library that isn't included in the game, and it's possible there could be a library compatibility issue with a system library.

 ## Troubleshooting

+ⓘ This section is for other unexpected behaviour not necessarily related to a specific bug

 #### Mods aren't loaded when a save game is loaded